top of page

 Yeah, we look just like them! ;)

-Tossing a coin over our shoulder into the Trevi Fountain
+Tossing a coin over our shoulder at the Trevi Fountain, wishing to return,

 Rome, London and Paris, in my opinion, are the best cities in the world for jumping on the 'On/Off' double decker tourist bus.
 So many fabulous locations to stop at.